 Did you ever get in trouble in grade school for a prank you didn’t pull?
 Unlike traditional insurance programs, captive programs do not penalize the “best in class” companies for the mistakes of others.
-Shoff Darby Captive Services works with high caliber companies who want to control their insurance destiny.
+Lawley Shoff Darby Captive Services works with high caliber companies who want to control their insurance destiny.

 Typical Savings – Captive premiums are solely predicated on a member’s individual loss experience.
 Since captives give you the ability to recoup up to 60% of your premium, quality companies are incentivized to get even better as maximum long-term savings is achieved through the group’s continued emphasis on preventing and controlling claims.